stevekutz/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach ALWAYS returns undefined and is not chainable

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is just code that can be called whiel a method is a function that is an actual property of an object(an object reference to function)

 3. What is closure?
+    A function that exploits the lexical environment(where declared) AND the context(it can look outside scope chain)

 4. Describe the four rules of the 'this' keyword.
+    a.
+Window Binding - this refers to the Global Object(window).
+Since there is nothing to left of dot, 'this' defaults to the window obj
+    b.
+Implicit Binding - used within a method of an object(e.g. left of dot)
+    c.
+Explicit Binding - this gets attached to another object assigned to a specific function(uses call, bind, apply)
+    d.
+New Binding - this is used with constructor

 5. Why do we need super() in an extended class?
+    Super calls the parent constructor so as to access access and call functions on an object's parent.

 ## Project Set up